spudlyo/clipetty/README.md

 ## Reasons to Use Clipetty Over Emacs' Built-in Xterm Support

-Here are some reasons why you might want to use Clipetty instead of the native OSC 52 functionality found in Emacs' [xterm.el](https://github.com/emacs-mirror/emacs/blob/master/lisp/term/xterm.el):
+Here are some reasons why you might want to use Clipetty instead of the native functionality found in Emacs' [xterm.el](https://github.com/emacs-mirror/emacs/blob/master/lisp/term/xterm.el):

 -   Clipetty supports both GNU screen and Tmux, either locally or over SSH
 -   Clipetty supports [nested GNU Screen or Tmux sessions](#nested)